 The School Begins

 A New Orleans school for black children opened in 1916 with Lucile C. Williams as the teacher.
 The school met in the Louisiana Conference headquarters on Jackson Avenue.
 The following year a school opened for white children, also meeting at the conference headquarters, with Bessie Morgan as the teacher.
 In 1918, a second black school opened on General Taylor Street with Susie Campbell teaching, but the white school did not open that year because they could not get a teacher.
 In 1919, the white school reopened at the conference headquarters with Clara Hanson as the teacher and the second black school closed (Yearbook, 1917-1920).
 As plans were made to start building a new church in 1920, they planned to build two school rooms in the new church building, so a ten grade school could be conducted.
-The Board hired Mrs. A. J. Meiklejohn, from Walla Walla College, as teacher for the 1920-1921 school year (Knudson, 1920).
+The Board hired Mrs. A. J. Meiklejohn, from Walla Walla College, and Emma Hooper, as teachers for the 1920-1921 school year (Knudson, 1920).
 By 1924, the New Orleans white school had two teachers, Florence Harris and Rosabelle Wood, with twenty-two students.
 In the black school Ivan Christian had twenty-seven students (Worker, 1924).

 New Orleans Junior Academy